 The Equation Driven Curve tool is a 2D Sketch spline driven by an equation.
 This Sketch entity provides the ability to create a curve by specifying the equations that define the curve.
-Equations defining a curve specify y- as a function of x-.
 You can use any function that is supported in the Equations dialog box.
 See Chapter 18 - Intelligence modeling techniques for additional information.